-The UGA Libraries' Undergraduate Research Award encourages and recognizes student inquiry and the library research process.
+The UGA Libraries' Undergraduate Research Award recognizes excellence in student inquiry and the library research process.

-• Exceptional ability to locate, select, evaluate, and synthesize library resources and to use them in the creation of a project in any media that shows originality and/or has the potential to lead to original research in the future
+2.)
+Exceptional ability to locate, select, evaluate, and synthesize library resources and use them in the creation of a project in any media.
+Projects should show originality and/or the potential to lead to additional original research in the future.

-The deadline for the essay is March 14, 2023.
-Papers (such as Senior Theses) that are not yet completed by March 14, 2023 are still eligible.
+The deadline for the essay is March 11, 2024.
+In-process research projects (such as Senior Theses) are eligible for consideration.
 Please consult the Application Checklist for more details on applying for this award.

-The Essay Evaluation Guidelines provide a detailed description of our evaluation criteria and how the review panel awards points.
+The Essay Evaluation Guidelines provide a detailed description of evaluation criteria as well as how the review panel awards points.

-Submit completed application package (application form, essay, and bibliography) online (online form coming soon.)
+Submit completed application package (application form, essay, and bibliography) online.

 Questions?
 Contact